CF1079/Population-Growth-Calculator/README.md

 - follow prompts, detailed documentation will be available through the help menu

-To run the updated version of the original:
+To run the UPDATED version of the original:
 -------------------------------------------

-Coming Soon..... eta end of June 2023
+Requirements are as above.

+To run new script, download this repository and navigate to it in the command line.

+Run the script using python.
+Type 'python3 original_OO_version.py'.
+No on screen instructions are given, to model data, you must enter manually into the 'test_database.csv' and if you wish to have 'dynamic data', please change these factors when running the script, otherwise leave them as 0.